SymfonyCasts/vue/sfcasts/ep1/ajax.md

 when we call `.$mount()`.

 To run code right *after* our component is mounted, all we need to do is create a function called `mounted()`.
-Inside, we'll make the AJAX call.
+Inside, we'll make the Ajax call.

 How?
 First, at the top of the `script` section `import axios from 'axios'`.

 [[[ code('ce714dd447') ]]]

 Then, *using* Axios is beautifully simple: `axios.get('/api/products')`.
-And like every AJAX library, this will return a *Promise*, which you can learn *all* about in a [JavaScript Tutorial](https://symfonycasts.com/screencast/javascript/all-about-promises) here on SymfonyCasts.
+And like every Ajax library, this will return a *Promise*, which you can learn *all* about in a [JavaScript Tutorial](https://symfonycasts.com/screencast/javascript/all-about-promises) here on SymfonyCasts.